Wildlife Management Area Permit Requirements

 - Merritt Island waterfowl permits

 Antlerless deer permits are available in limited numbers on special-opportunity hunts and firearms hunts on some WMAs.
+These permits are transferable and mailed in September.
 To be eligible for antlerless deer permits:

-- You must check “Yes” to the antlerless deer question on the quota permit application, AND
+- Check “Yes” to the antlerless deer question on your phase I quota permit application.

 - Special-opportunity and recreational use permit holders will automatically be included in the antlerless deer permit drawing (if permits are available for that area).